 Do you want to increase your visibility on social media?
 Do you have a mortgage brokerage business in the UK and are looking for social media content ideas that will help you stand out from your competition?

 If so, then this blog post is just what you need.
-It contains 15 social media content ideas and social media tips that will work well for mortgage brokers in the UK who want to build brand awareness and generate new mortgage leads via social media.
+It contains 15 social media content ideas and digital marketing tips that will work well for mortgage brokers in the UK who want to build brand awareness and generate new mortgage leads via social media.

 1. Property market news